MihirKakkar/MihirKakkar/README.md

-### Hey I'm Mihir, a 3A Nanotechnology Engineering student at UWaterloo 👋
+### Hey!
+I'm Mihir, a 3A Nanotechnology Engineering student at UWaterloo 👋
 Feel free to check out what I've worked on! 😄

 ![](https://komarev.com/ghpvc/?username=MihirKakkar&color=red&style=flat-square)